rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ### Killing a Dynamic Subscription

-The *kill-subscription* RPC operation permits a client, that has the required access permissions, to forcibly terminate any arbitrary dynamic subscription, identified by subscription name, including those not associated with the transport session used for the *kill-subscription* RPC.
+The *kill-subscription* RPC operation permits a client, that has the required access permissions, to forcibly terminate any arbitrary dynamic subscription, identified by subscription id, including those not associated with the transport session used for the *kill-subscription* RPC.
 The subscription is terminated as per {{TerminatingSubscriptions}}.

-The publisher MAY reply back to the client before the subscription has been terminated, i.e., it may act asynchronously with respect to the delete request, however, the publisher MUST allow the client to create a new subscription using the same name immediately after the *subscription-terminated* notification ({{SubscriptionTerminatedNotification}}) has been transmitted.
+The publisher MAY reply back to the client before the subscription has been terminated, i.e., it may act asynchronously with respect to the delete request, however, the publisher MUST allow the client to create a new subscription using the same subscription id immediately after the *subscription-terminated* notification ({{SubscriptionTerminatedNotification}}) has been transmitted.

 Below is the tree diagram for the *kill-subscription* RPC.
 All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.